 - Independence and life skills

 Emotional and social development

-All of our pupils have emotional and social needs which could not be fully met within mainstream settings.
-These difficulties have a significant impact on their ability to access learning and relationships.
+Many of our pupils have low self-esteem, lack confidence and have emotional and social needs which have a significant impact on their ability to access learning.
 We use our very own Fagus resource to understand the emotional and social development of all pupils and identify developmental barriers to learning.
 Using this understanding, we adapt our approach and implement strategies to move them forward.
-This, in turn, facilitates engagement with learning.
+This, in turn, facilitates engagement with school life.

 Consistent and effective relationships are of key importance within our school community.
 Pupils and teachers come to know each other well and every child is assigned a key worker.
 Respect for every member of the school community is fostered, each child is valued, encouraged to value others and supported throughout the day to make positive choices (see our Behaviour Policy).

 The caring and supportive environment at Beech Lodge ensures that all staff are able to teach and children able to learn and we adhere throughout to the six key principles of nurture groups*: